 What is an Appeal Bond?

-Appeal bonds (also widely known as supersedeas bonds) are required if you need to appeal a decision or judgment in the court of law.
-An appeal bond ensures that you will pay any claims on the bond that can occur if you don’t have the funds available to pay the winning party as ordered by the court.
-This bond is sometimes incorrectly referred to as an “appeals bond”.
-If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.
+Appeal bonds are usually required if you need to appeal a decision or judgment in a court of law.
+An Appeal Bond ensures that you will pay any claims on the bond that can occur if you don't have the funds available to pay the winning party as ordered by the court.
+It’s up to the court to determine if an Appeal Bond is required for the appeal process to take place.

-How Much Do Appeal Bonds Cost?
+How Much do Appeal Bonds Cost?

 How Does an Appeal Bond Work?